Manuel Muñiz: Period as Dean of the IE School of Global and Public Affairs

+Period as Secretary of State

-In January, 2020, the Council of Ministers of the Government of Spain approved Muñiz's designation as Secretary of State for Global Spain, in replacement of Irene Lozano in the position and the powers of the State Secretariat were extended to include economic diplomacy with a marked emphasis on fighting the impact of COVID-19 on the Spanish economy.
+In January 2020, the Council of Ministers of the Government of Spain approved Muñiz's designation as Secretary of State for Global Spain, in replacement of Irene Lozano.
+The powers of the State Secretariat were extended to include economic diplomacy with a marked emphasis on fighting the impact of COVID-19 on the Spanish economy.
 He assumed office on 7 February.
-Once in office, became part of the Committee of Experts advising the Spanish government on the COVID-19 pandemic.
+Once in office, he became part of the Committee of Experts advising the Spanish government on the COVID-19 pandemic.

-Muñiz has coordinated the crafting Spain's Foreign Action Strategy 2021-2024, and he has led the efforts for the composition of the first National Strategy on Technology and Global Order, a document which aims to launch Spain's Technology Diplomacy.
-He has also led work at the OECD on the approval of a global mobility framework aimed at minimizing the economic impact of COVID-19, and was the coordinator of Spain's OECD Ministerial Presidency during 2020.
-Muñiz was also a member of the Prime Minister's COVID-19 task force.
-As the Foreign Ministry's spokesperson, he has held a weekly appointment with the media through briefings with the Spanish and international press and has led the Ministry's communication efforts, including those aimed at improving Spain's image abroad.
-In this role, he has developed actions and reputation campaigns such as the two editions of 'Spain for Sure', 'ParamiEspañaEs' or 'Local Heroes, Global Spaniards'.
-Before completing her post, he had begun the creation of the first country reputation action plan, which is intended to create the consensus and the tools to boost Spain's image abroad.
+Muñiz coordinated the crafting of "Spain's Foreign Action Strategy 2021-2024" and led the efforts for the composition of the first National Strategy on Technology and Global Order, a document which aimed to launch Spain's Technology Diplomacy.
+He also led work at the OECD on the approval of a global mobility framework aimed at minimising the economic impact of COVID-19, and was the coordinator of Spain's OECD Ministerial Presidency during 2020.

+As the Foreign Ministry's spokesperson, he held regular appointments with the media through briefings with the Spanish and international press and led the Ministry's communication efforts, including those aimed at improving Spain's image abroad.